- its history and role over the past 150 years

 4) Judaism, Jewish mentality and Zionism are conceptions with fluid boundaries.
 They are connected but must at the same time be kept apart.
 This is because of the diverse opinions amongst religious Jews about Zionism, and because the number of non-Jews influenced by Jewish mentality and Zionism is much bigger than the number of Jews.
 Modern research has shown that Jews are neither a homogenous ethnic group or a people in the common meaning of the word, but rather, instead, a scattered group held together by a common tribal mentality and religious rules (Halakha) that give guidance as to how matters stand with non-Jews (goim) who, in this context, are considered less than human.

 5) These are signs that Jewish power, through ownership of the economy and the production of ideology, with Zionism as ideology, has definitely established itself ”on the top of the food chain” in today’s world.
 Most powerful in preventing an open discussion on theese matters.
 It should be noted, that there are others than those who call themselves Jews in todays power elite, but this does not alter the strength of Jewish power.
-It should also be noted that we today have seen a shift in the big Chess play of the world, expressed in the deal with Iran on it´s atomic program, and that this fact is isolating the Jewish state.
+It should also be noted that we today have seen a shift in the big Chess play of the world, expressed in the deal with Iran on it´s atomic program, the last massacre on civilians in Gaza, and that these facts are isolating the Jewish state.
 One may ask if this will lead to a more peaceful world, or if it is just a partly new strategy for the NWO.
 He who sees will live …

 A few important references: